James Bond — and other movie characters that your horse plays remarkably well - Horse & Hound

 6. Minions (Despicable Me)

 Commonly found causing very cute chaos in riding lessons for tiny children, the riding school Shetland ponies were born to play the role of Minions.
-They’re short, round, love apples and while happy to serve their diminutive riders, have little discipline and an evil streak wider than they are tall…
+They’re short, round, love apples and while happy to serve their diminutive riders, have little discipline and a comedic streak wider than they are tall…